scottcheng/scottcheng.com-v1/source/about/index.markdown

 Hello there, my name is 程烨 (CHENG Ye).
 Call me Scott.

-I'm a technology enthusiast, a design lover, and a Master student in Computer Science at Stanford.
+I'm a technology enthusiast, a design lover, and a Master student at [Stanford CS](http://cs.stanford.edu/).
 I enjoy crafting stuff that people love.

 I believe that skills are cheap; passion and taste make all the difference.